 Opioid addiction is the compulsive use, despite negative consequences, of one or more of the substances in the opioid class of drugs and, like all addictions, is a disease of the brain.
 Opioid addiction is centered in the brain’s reward system.
-The brain develops a dependence on opioids with repetitive use and addiction occurs when the euphoric effect of the drug is repeated to the point that the brain perceives the drug to be necessary to survival.
+The brain develops a dependence on opioids with repetitive use, and addiction occurs when the drug’s euphoric effect is repeated to the point that the brain perceives the drug to be necessary to survival.

-Why are opioids addictive and what is opioid addiction like?
-All of these drugs are related chemically and interact with the opioid receptors on nerve cells in the body and brain.
+Why are opioids addictive, and what is opioid addiction like?
+These drugs are related chemically and interact with the opioid receptors on nerve cells in the body and brain.
 The body produces naturally occurring opioids called endorphins to regulate pain and pleasure.
-The receptors in the brain don’t know the difference between the natural endorphins and the opioid drugs.
+The receptors in the brain don’t know the difference between natural endorphins and opioid drugs.

 Opioid dependence develops when neurons adapt to the repeated exposure to the drug and only function normally when the drug is present.
 When the drug is removed, several physiologic reactions occur.
 This is known as “withdrawal.”
-Nausea, vomiting, diarrhea, body aches, difficulty sleeping, restlessness, anxiety, runny nose and watery eyes, rapid heart rate and high blood pressure are all symptoms of withdrawal.
+Nausea, vomiting, diarrhea, body aches, difficulty sleeping, restlessness, anxiety, runny nose and watery eyes, rapid heart rate, and high blood pressure are all withdrawal symptoms.

-It can be very uncomfortable and the dependent person often seeks more opioids to relieve discomfort and to allow them to feel “normal” again.
+It can be very uncomfortable, and the dependent person often seeks more opioids to relieve discomfort and to allow them to feel “normal” again.
 “Tolerance” is the effect of needing higher and higher doses of the substance to achieve the same effect.
-With heroin or morphine, tolerance to the pain relieving effects develops rapidly, causing the user to need to increase the dose.
-This is also true in some degree of all opioids and can lead to addiction.
-When opioids are misused for the euphoric effect and more and/or increasingly stronger drugs are used, addiction develops.
+With heroin or morphine, tolerance to the pain-relieving effects develops rapidly, causing the user to increase the dose.
+This is also true to some degree of all opioids and can lead to addiction.
+When opioids are misused for the euphoric effect, and more and/or increasingly stronger drugs are used, addiction develops.

 This euphoric effect is one reason why opioids are so addictive.
 And yes, all opioids are addictive to one degree or another.
 There is no such thing as nonaddictive opioids.
-Science is working on developing less-risky opioids like buprenorphine, which is also used to treat opioid addiction, but buprenorphine still has some addictive properties and is also very costly and often not covered by insurance.
+Science is working on developing less-risky opioids like buprenorphine, which is also used to treat opioid addiction.
+However, buprenorphine still has some addictive properties and is also very costly and often not covered by insurance.

 How do you get addicted to opioids?

-When opioids are prescribed for pain relief they are generally safe, if taken for a short time and only as prescribed by a doctor, but if taken for extended periods and misused; not taken in accordance with the prescription, regular use can lead to dependence, tolerance, addiction, overdose and death.
+When opioids are prescribed for pain relief, they are generally safe if taken for a short time and only as prescribed by a doctor, but if taken for extended periods and misused; not taken per the prescription, regular use can lead to dependence, tolerance, addiction, overdose, and death.
 Because of the possible euphoric effect opioids can produce, they are easily misused.

-Many people ask; how long does it take to get addicted to opiates?
-Everyone is different, many factors can have a bearing on how long it takes to form an addiction.
-With repetitive and excessive use it does not take very long to develop a dependence.
-In a matter of just a few continuous days of using heroin some withdrawal symptoms may be experienced upon stopping the use of the drug.
+Many people ask, how long does it take to get addicted to opiates?
+Everyone is different; many factors can bear on how long it takes to form an addiction.
+With repetitive and excessive use, it does not take very long to develop a dependence.
+In just a few continuous days of using heroin, some withdrawal symptoms may be experienced upon stopping the use of the drug.

-When using opioids to experience euphoria, to get “high,” addiction can develop in a short time.
-The use of other substances like alcohol and a person’s predisposition to addiction can cause a more rapid development of dependence and addiction.
+When using opioids to experience euphoria, to get “high,” addiction can develop quickly.
+The use of other substances like alcohol and a person’s predisposition to addiction can cause more rapid development of dependence and addiction.

 We hear about the opioid “epidemic,” but how many people actually are addicted to opioids?
-According to the CDC, 91 people die every day in the U.S. from opioid overdose.
+According to the CDC, 91 people die every day in the U.S. from an opioid overdose.
 The numbers for opioid misuse in 2016 for people ages 12 or older in our country are just as staggering; 11.8 million, 4.4% of the population, based on a SAMHSA study.
 These opioid epidemic statistics are also probably somewhat underreported, as people often are in denial and hide their addiction until it becomes very progressed.
 Which are the worst states for opioid addiction?
 According to a recent study by WalletHub, Washington DC has the worst drug problem in the country.
-After DC, Vermont, Colorado, Delaware, Rhode Island, Oregon, Connecticut, Arizona, Massachusetts and Michigan follow in ranking as the top 10 States with the worst drug problem.
-The same study found West Virginia to have the highest number of opioid overdose deaths in the country per capita, with New Hampshire, Kentucky, Ohio and Rhode Island following, and Alabama to have the most opioid prescriptions per 100 people.
-With these opioid addiction statistics it is clear that opioid addiction treatment needs to be a priority in the US.
-New and stronger regulations for the prescribing of opioids need to be put in place and less addictive means of pain control and management need to be developed, in addition to better access to treatment and cracking down on illegal trafficking of opioids.
+After DC, Vermont, Colorado, Delaware, Rhode Island, Oregon, Connecticut, Arizona, Massachusetts, and Michigan follow in ranking as the top 10 states with the worst drug problem.
+The same study found West Virginia to have the highest number of opioid overdose deaths in the country per capita, with New Hampshire, Kentucky, Ohio, Rhode Island following, and Alabama having the most opioid prescriptions 100 people.
+With these opioid addiction statistics, it is clear that opioid addiction treatment needs to be a priority in the US.
+New and stronger regulations for prescribing opioids need to be put in place, and less addictive means of pain control and management need to be developed, in addition to better access to treatment and cracking down on illegal trafficking of opioids.

 What does opioid addiction treatment look like?

-First, detox helps get the drugs out of your system safely, while keeping you as comfortable as possible.
-Medically supervised detox is important to make sure all vital signs are monitored and any health and safety concerns are addressed immediately.
-Medication to assist in the detox process and to address any other medical and psychiatric needs can be appropriately prescribed by a psychiatrist and on-going medication management can be administered.
+First, detox helps get the drugs out of your system safely while keeping you as comfortable as possible.
+Medically supervised detox is important to ensure all vital signs are monitored and any health and safety concerns are addressed immediately.
+Medication to assist in the detox process and address any other medical and psychiatric needs can be appropriately prescribed by a psychiatrist, and ongoing medication management can be administered.

-After completing IOP, continued, stepped-down, out-patient treatment should continue until the recovering addict has established a strong base for their recovery and a positive network of support.
-A continuous and comprehensive program of recovery that gradually transitions from one level of care to the next, as seamlessly as possible, along with continuous 12 Step involvement, builds a strong and stable sobriety that is less likely to succumb to relapse.
+After completing IOP, continued, stepped-down, out-patient treatment should continue until the recovering addict has established a strong base for their recovery and a positive support network.
+A continuous and comprehensive program of recovery that gradually transitions from one level of care to the next, as seamlessly as possible, along with continuous 12 Step involvement, builds strong and stable sobriety that is less likely to succumb to relapse.

 How can you help an opioid addict?